Gadchiroli

 The Rich History of Gadchiroli

 Gadchiroli is home to a vibrant cultural heritage that reflects the diverse traditions of its tribal communities.
-The district is primarily inhabited by groups like the Gond, Maria, and Korku, each contributing their unique customs, art forms, and festivals.
+The district is primarily inhabited by groups like the Gond, Madia, and Korku, each contributing their unique customs, art forms, and festivals.

 During ancient times, the area that is currently known as the Gadchiroli district was under the rule of various influential dynasties.
 These dynasties included the Rashtrakutas, Chalukyas, Yadavas of Deogiri, and later on, the Gonds of Gadchiroli.
-In the 13th century, Chandrapur was founded by Khandkya Ballal Shah and became his capital.
+In the 13th century, Chandrapur was founded by Khandkya Ballall Shah and became his capital.
 This city eventually came under the rule of the Marathas.
 In 1853, as part of the expansion of the British East India Company, Berar, which included Chandrapur (then called Chanda), was handed over to British control.
 By 1854, Chandrapur became an independent district within Berar.

 In the year 1905, the British established the tehsil of Gadchiroli by transferring a zamindari estate from Chandrapur and Bramhapuri, which was originally part of the Central Provinces.
 Following the reorganization of states in 1956, Chandrapur was transferred to the Bombay state.
 Later on, in 1960, with the formation of Maharashtra, Chandrapur became a district within this newly created state.
 Finally, on August 26, 1982, Chandrapur was divided, resulting in Gadchiroli Tehsil becoming an independent district.